H3AR7B3A7/LoggingProject/README.md

 ![Graylog stack](graylog.png)

-Notice that Graylog needs an instance of MongoDB to store its settings, where LogStash did not.
+Notice that Graylog needs an instance of MongoDB, where LogStash did not.

+This is to store:
+- Streams
+- Alerts
+- Users
+- Settings
+- Cached stream counts
+- Everything else you see and edit in the web interface

+*But not the logs!*